-- Have their legal residence with you; - Are related to you or your spouse by blood as brother, sister, niece, nephew, or grandchild; and - Whose legal parents are both deceased or who have been court-ordered guardianship Dependents of yours or your spouse's for no less than five consecutive years.
+- Are related to you or your spouse by blood as brother, sister, niece, nephew, or grandchild; and - Whose legal parents are both deceased or who have been court-ordered guardianship Dependents of yours or your spouse's for no less than five consecutive years.
 In the case of a child for whom you are the legal guardian, the child must maintain a principal residence with you for the entire year.
 You must submit copies of the guardianship order to the Benefit Trust Office.